-Still, it doesn’t hurt to make sure your online presence is the best it can be.
-In addition to sprucing up your resume and cover-letter writing skills, if you want to really stand out among Salesforce professionals, make sure your LinkedIn profile towers above most others.
+One of the ways you can stand our from others is to make sure your online presence is the best it can be.
+In addition to sprucing up your resume and cover-letter writing skills, if you want to really stand out from your competition, make sure your LinkedIn profile towers above most others.

 1. Add Salesforce skills and certifications to your profile – of course! – but don’t forget your summary.

-Remember, people who visit your profile don’t see your skills or work experience first: they your summary, so it needs to hail your Salesforce skills immediately.
+Remember, people who visit your profile don’t see your skills or work experience first: they see your summary, so it needs to hail your achievements and set the tone for ways your experience now, can make you a great SF admin or dev.

-It’s here that you’ll include information about your skills and experience, but you also should add info on what you love about the industry, why you became involved with Salesforce, etc.
+It’s here that you’ll include information about your skills and experience, but you also should add info on what you love about the industry, why you want to get involved with Salesforce, etc.

 2. Showcase your communications skills.

-Sure, Salesforce developers write a lot (of code), but in order to really advance within your career, you’re going to have to show you can write more than that.
+Sure, anyone can throw a bunch of bullets about tech they’ve worked with, but your writing has to show HR or a hiring manager more than that.
 So write your profile well and have someone else read it for grammar, syntax and spelling mistakes.

 We recommend these simple tricks:

-- Include a “Specialities” section right in your summary (this helps you get those Salesforce keywords in).
+• Include a “Specialities” section right in your summary (this helps you get some Salesforce keywords in).

 3. Show that you can “do the job.”